The North American major plate not only contains the continent of North America but also part of the Atlantic Ocean.

 Like seams of a baseball, tectonic plates wrap around Earth.
 The 2nd largest plate on Earth is the North American Plate.
-Each plate moves deceptively slow.
+Each plate moves deceptively slowly.
 For example, the North American shifts just centimeters every year.

 Earth’s tectonic plate boundaries are strange because they often contain both continental and oceanic crust.